-Emergency financial assistance can be authorized during one period of 30 consecutive days in any twelve consecutive months.
-Payments may be made to meet needs which arose before this thirty-day-period or needs which may extend beyond the thirty day period.
-The first day of the thirty day period of eligibility begins with the date the first Authorization for Payment (OFS-67) is approved for payment and ends 29 days later.
+Emergency financial assistance can be authorized during one period of 30 consecutive days in any 12 consecutive months.
+Payments may be made to meet needs which arose before this 30-day-period or needs which may extend beyond the 30 day period.
+The first day of the 30 day period of eligibility begins with the date the first Authorization for Payment, DFA-67, is approved for payment and ends 29 days later.

-This limitation does not mean that only one item of need may be authorized during one period of 30 consecutive days in any twelve consecutive months.
+This limitation does not mean that only one item of need may be authorized during one period of 30 consecutive days in any 12 consecutive months.
 The applicant may request and be found eligible for more than one item of need during that period.
 However, when the applicant reapplies during the 30-day period of eligibility for an item of need for which he has already received the maximum allowable payment, the application is denied.

-EXAMPLE: An individual made application for Emergency Assistance on May 5, 2005, because he received a notice of eviction for June 1, 2005.
-His application was approved and the OFS-67 was approved on May 6, 2005.
+EXAMPLE: An individual made an application for Emergency Assistance on May 5, 2005, because he received a notice of eviction for June 1, 2005.
+His application was approved and the DFA-67 was approved on May 6, 2005.
 Later, he returns on June 1, 2005 to request food and payment of a utility bill.
 The client is found eligible for payment of both items of need.
 He is not eligible to receive an additional authorization for Emergency Assistance until May 7, 2006.

-NOTE: The only EXCEPTION to this is when the applicant qualifies for Emergency Assistance based upon natural or man-made disaster, and/or fire.
-See items 13 and 14 below.
+NOTE: The only exception to this is when the applicant qualifies for Emergency Assistance based upon natural or man-made disaster, and/or fire.
+See item 13 below.